MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-installation.md

       Get-ClusterGroup -Name (Get-AksHciConfig).Moc['clusterRoleName']
       ```

-## Error: `Install-Moc failed with error - Exception [Could not create the failover cluster generic role.]
+## Error: `Install-Moc failed with error - Exception [Could not create the failover cluster generic role.]`

-This error indicates that the cloud service's IP address is not a part of the cluster network and doesn't match any of the cluster networks that has the `client and cluster communication` role enabled.
+This error indicates that the cloud service's IP address is not a part of the cluster network and doesn't match any of the cluster networks that have the `client and cluster communication` role enabled.

-To resolve this issue, run [Get-ClusterNetwork](/powershell/module/failoverclusters/get-clusternetwork?view=windowsserver2019-ps&preserve-view=true) where { $_.Role -eq "ClusterAndClient" }.
-Then, on one of the cluster nodes, select the name, address, and address mask to check that the IP address provided for the `-cloudServiceIP` parameter of [New-AksHciNetworkSetting](./reference/ps/new-akshcinetworksetting.md) matches one of the displayed networks.
+To resolve this issue, run [Get-ClusterNetwork](/powershell/module/failoverclusters/get-clusternetwork?view=windowsserver2019-ps&preserve-view=true) where `Role` equals `ClusterAndClient`.
+Then, on one of the cluster nodes, select the name, address, and address mask to verify that the IP address provided for the `-cloudServiceIP` parameter of [New-AksHciNetworkSetting](./reference/ps/new-akshcinetworksetting.md) matches one of the displayed networks.

 ## Error: `The process cannot access the file 'mocstack.cab' because it is being used by another process`